 Program Mission: The Leadership Studies Program at CSU-Pueblo is committed to developing criticallythinking young leaders who represent multicultural Colorado and who will communicate clearly, create new visions, solve problems, and transform their communities in Colorado and beyond.
 Through 18 hours of required coursework, PLP scholars fulfill courses to earn a minor in Leadership Studies.
 PLP Scholars are selected based on leadership potential, intellectual curiosity, and commitment to something outside one's self.
 Established in 2000, this cohort-based program attracts and accepts students entering the University as first-time, full-time students.
 In recent years, however, "latter day" scholars and transfer students are accepted into the program as identified.
-As of June 2019, the Center for Honors and Leadership was created to include both the University's Honors Program and the President's Leadership Program under the direction of Dr. David Volk.
+In June 2019, the Center for Honors and Leadership (CHL) was created to include both the University's Honors Program and the President's Leadership Program under the direction of Dr. David Volk.

 Institutional Mission: The President's Leadership Program supports the mission of the university by providing enhanced leadership learning experiences for students.
 In addition to providing visibility and prestige as a special program of the University, the PLP assists in the transition of leadership students, through experiential and service learning opportunities, to become civically and socially responsible leaders in society and the working world.
 In line with the 2028 Vision of the People's University, PLP also creates and develops new leadership opportunities between students and campus/community leaders (government, for-profit, non-profit) via volunteerism, leader shadowing, service projects, and internship placements.
-The President's Leadership Program at CSU-Pueblo is a founding member of the Colorado Leadership Alliance (CLA), a collaborative effort that includes 10 Colorado member campuses with leadership programs.
+The President's Leadership Program at CSU Pueblo is a founding member of the Colorado Leadership Alliance (CLA), a collaborative effort that includes 10 Colorado member campuses with leadership programs.

-Program Goals: Based on assessment and feedback data from the May 2019 assessment submission, and recognizing the university's changing vision, branding, and goals, the President's Leadership staff and students are examining program goals (and outcomes) in more depth to align with CSU-Pueblo's

-"people's university" focus.
-Further, as PLP completes its twentieth year on campus, we have reexamined the program's compatibility with the Council for the Advancement of Standards in Higher Education's (CAS) standards statement for student leadership programs (2015), but we are striving to integrate several PLP and Honors courses/experiences to unify and engage students in both programs.
+Program Goal Update: Based on assessment and feedback data from recent assessment submissions, and recognizing the university's changing vision, branding, and goals, the President's Leadership staff and students are examining program goals (and SLOs) in more depth to align with CSU-Pueblo's "people's university" focus.
+Further, as PLP completes its twenty-third year on campus, we have re-examined the program's compatibility with the Council for the Advancement of Standards in Higher Education's (CAS) standards statement for student leadership programs (2015) as a model for further study.
+We are striving to integrate several PLP and Honors courses/experiences to unify and engage students in both programs while maintaining the integrity and values of each independently.
+As a result, the recently approved Center for Honors and Leadership Student Learning Outcomes, are included in this document as well.

-Program Goals: The President's Leadership Program Goals include the following:
+Overarching Program Goals: The President's Leadership Program Goals include the following: